 "We all like wine.
 There's no issue with the fact that wine is a serious matter, it's also a major industry for France and other parts of the world.

 "I think that their concern about this gTLD is warranted.
 There are mechanisms at Icann to pursue - and they should continue pursuing them."

 However, he hinted that France may not be satisfied with Icann's eventual decision on the matter.

-"We all get frustrated sometimes when we don't get the conclusion that we want."'Game the system'
+"We all get frustrated sometimes when we don't get the conclusion that we want."

 There are strict rules regarding the labelling of wine, depending on where the grapes are grown.